richardwang1134/ResearchProject/README.md

     The List Manage System will maintain a list that recorded good domains and bad domains.

-    The Proxy will block requests that send to bad domains.
+    The Proxy will block requests that is sent to bad domains.

-    If the request target not in the list, the proxy will do some analyses to decide if the domain is good or bad, and add it to the list.
+    If the request target is not in the list, the proxy will do some analyses to decide wheather the domain is secure or not, and add it to the list.

-    The extension provide user to customize which domain is bad or good, and notify user when request blocked by proxy.
+    The extension provide user to customize which web domain is secure or malicious, and notify user when request blocked by proxy.

 # Environment setting